habi/EAWAG-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-A large collection of cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
+A large collection of cichlids from Lake Victoria in Africa spanning a length range of 6 to 18 cm was nondestructively imaged using micro-computed tomography.
-We describe our method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
+We describe our method to efficiently obtain three-dimensional tomographic datasets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
-The tomographic data we acquired (9.5 TB projection images) were reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
+The tomographic data we acquired (9.5 TB projection images) yielded 1.4 TB of three-dimensional image stacks used for extracting the relevant features of interest.
-Herein we present our method and an outlook on analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes, a three-dimensional geometric morphometrics analysis of landmark features on the fish skulls, and a robust method to automatically extract the otoliths of the fishes from the tomographic data.
+Herein we present our method and an outlook on analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes, a three-dimensional geometric morphometrics analysis of landmark features on the fish skulls, and a robust method to automatically extract the otoliths of the fishes from the tomographic data

 ## Introduction {.page_break_before}